-Also, I started having random issues such as apps stopping suddenly, and an annoying lug when I used the Apple Pencil (αμελητέο but present).
+Also, I started having random issues such as apps stopping suddenly, and an annoying lug when I used the Apple Pencil (insignificant but present).
 Other than these, the iPad was as good as new.
 Low storage was the only thing that bothered me.

 Then, I broke my iPad Pro… Since we were (still are) in total lockdown, there wasn’t an easy way to fix it.
 And I spent a few months working on a broken iPad.
 As you have probably guessed, I am quite an easygoing person.
 I kept working on the broken device, until some parts of the screen started becoming dead to the touch.
 I knew that I had to upgrade…

 And I got the iPad Pro 2020, 1TB and I have to say … well, my life is so much easier!
-Many things happened during these five years separating the two devices, the new iPad is faster, smoother, colors are truer and brighter, the camera is phenomenal (pity that it is hard to take photos with the it) and of course I have a whole 1TB waiting to be filled with art and multimedia.
+Many things happened during these five years separating the two devices, the new iPad is faster, smoother, colors are truer and brighter, the camera is phenomenal (pity that it is hard to take photos with it) and of course I have a whole 1TB waiting to be filled with art and multimedia.

-But the question remains: Do I really needed to upgrade?
+But the question remains: Did I really needed to upgrade?
 And the short answer is … no. The new device has definitely some advantages and it is such a joy to use it but I could work perfectly well on my old one.
 (Our society sometimes “forces” us to consume more than we actually need)